tdep-developers/tdep-tutorials/02_thermodynamics/README.md

 To include the effects of temperature, we can use the equation of state method, but replacing the energy by the free energy in the fitting.

-In the `reference` folder, you will find a subdirectory `equation_of_state` which contains subfolders `aX`, where X is a number giving the lattice parameter.
+In the `reference` folder, you will find a subdirectory `sampling.1300K` which contains subfolders `aX`, where X is a number giving the lattice parameter.
 In each of these subfolders, you will find 12 iterations of stochastic TDEP with `outfile.free_energy` and `outfile.U0` files.

 1. Choose an iteration